matthieuSolente/get-off-the-table-2024/README.md

 This approximate centering has also the disadvantage of being broken at 120 or 200 DPI.

 I have not yet found a solution to precisely and automatically center columns

+#### second example : file:index-2.html

+Another solution to make columns work in Outlook, is to use the mso-element-wrap:around properties.

+If we have for example 2 or more columns
+- define the width of the blocks using : mso-element-frame-width:xxxpx;
+- Set mso-element-wrap:around on the blocks, the last one doesn't need it.
+- for the gutter : mso-element-frame-hspace:xxxpx adds space on the left and right side, so you have to choose on which block you add it

+  In the case of multiple rows containing multiple columns, you can wrap each row with a mso-element-wrap:no-wrap-beside.

+Thanks to the mso-element-wrap:around property, the elements will stick one after the other, thus creating columns.

+The problem of global column centering is still not resolved here.

 ### 4-Block margins